What is the NMITE Difference?

 Here are some highlights:

-- Learning time 9-5, Monday-Friday modelling the workplace and providing clear and unambiguous downtime
+- Learning time 9-5, Monday-Friday modelling the typical workplace and providing clear and unambiguous downtime

 - Regular access to NMITE’s Engineering Factory – all the latest equipment used by industry to support your learning

-- Real-world challenges, set by real employers, at the core of each 3.5 week-long learning module (we call them Sprints) helping you to learn both content and professional practice
+- Real-world challenges, set by real employers, at the core of each learning module - helping you to learn both content and professional practice

 - Engineering educators with a mix of academic and work experience, and others from professions including economics, geopolitics, culture, technology, ethics, design, the arts, humanities, finance, marketing and business